thenumbernine/lua-ffi-bindings/README.md

 ### ffi/load.lua

-This serves two purposes:
+This is your `ffi.load` replacement.

-One is a table used retrieve .so/.dll/.dylib's, and used to resolve finding them.
+This is used to retrieve .so/.dll/.dylib's, and used to resolve finding them.

 Just calling `require 'ffi.load' '$libname'` by default will return `ffi.load '$libname'`.

 From here LuaJIT has some builtin name resolutions (appending the correct .so/.dll/.dylib extension per-OS, prepending 'lib' for Linux, searching system library paths, searching `LD_LIBRARY_PATH`, etc...).

-Another is that you can optionally override it for a specific OS or architecture:
+However you can optionally use this table to override the search location for a specific OS or architecture:

 If the value is a string then the name is directly replaced:
 ``` Lua